wfvmaas/woutermaas.com/src/content/philosophy/first-essay.md

 ---
 title: "On Digital Existence"
-description: "Reflections on what it means to be online."
+abstract: "Reflections on what it means to be online."
 publishDate: 2023-11-22
 ---